ButThouMust/otogirisou-tools/gfx modification/nami graphic/README.md

 You should now have a SNES-format binary tilemap file, and a tileset as a PNG.
-Take the tileset PNG and run it through superfamiconv with the options `-B 2` for 2bpp and `--color-zero 00000000` for setting the black background as color 0.
-Open the resulting binary file in YY-CHR and use the `Change Color` tool to confirm that the colors are correct according to the original palette.
+Take the tileset PNG and run it through superfamiconv with the options `-B 2` for 2bpp and `--color-zero 00000000` for setting the black background as color 0, e.g. `.\superfamiconv.exe -i tileset.png -t tileset.bin -B 2 --color-zero 000000` Open the resulting binary file in YY-CHR and use the `Change Color` tool to confirm that the colors are correct according to the original palette.

 Additionally, you must open this possibly modified binary tileset in a hex editor, and remove the first 0x10 bytes (should be all [00]).
-This removes the empty tile that Tilemap Studio generated for us, because the game's decompressor will generate one for us.
+This removes the empty tile that Tilemap Studio generated for us, because the decompression ASM code in the game will generate one for us.

 Next, convert both the binary tilemap and tileset to their respective formats expected by the compressor.
 Then compress, and insert into the game.